Agents and Editors in Attendance

 PITCH YOUR BOOK TO A LITERARY AGENT:

-These one-on-one meetings at the Fall 2023 Online Writing Workshop of Chicago are an amazing chance to pitch your book face-to-face (virtually) with an agent, and get personal, individual feedback on your pitch/concept.
+These one-on-one meetings at the 2024 Writing Workshop of Chicago are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
 If the agent likes your pitch, they’ll request to see part/all of your book — sending you straight past the slush pile.
 It also gives you an intimate chance to meet with an agent and pick their brain with any questions on your mind.
-More Fall 2023 agents to be announced as they are confirmed.
+More 2024 agents to be announced as they are confirmed.
 You can sign up for pitches at any time, or switch pitches at any time, so long as the agent in question still has appointments open.

 * * * * *